JustBerkhout/nectar-tutorials/ardc/beginner/changing-instances/changing-instances.md

 : **Warning**
 The *Rebuild* action erases all data on your instance primary and ephemeral drive (if it has one), including installed software, configuration settings and user data.

+positive
+: **Manage your data**
+Before *rebuilding* your instance, you should manage your data.
+You should store your valuable data on persistent storage, e.g. [Nectar Volume Storage](https://support.ehelp.edu.au/support/solutions/articles/6000216075-persistent-volume-storage) or [File Shares](https://support.ehelp.edu.au/support/solutions/articles/6000183607-nectar-shared-filesystem-service), or [your institution storage](https://support.ehelp.edu.au/support/solutions/articles/6000136764-introduction-to-rds-participating-nodes) options or your local machine.

 ![Action Menu Rebuild](images/action-menu-rebuild.png)